 - Where outdoor amenity area is required, it must be provided on-site and must be available for use by or as an amenity for the occupants, invitees and guests of the development. - 2.
 All required outdoor amenity areas must be ADA accessible. - Required outdoor amenity area may be met in 1 contiguous open area or in multiple open areas on the lot; however, to receive credit, each area must be at least 10 feet in width and length. - 4.
 Required outdoor amenity area may be located at or above grade. - 5.
 Required outdoor amenity area cannot be parked or driven upon, except for emergency access and permitted temporary events. - 6.
 In all other districts except DX-, required outdoor amenity area may be covered but cannot be enclosed. - 7.
-Above-ground stormwater detention facilities shall not be considered an outdoor amenity area. - 8.
+Stormwater detention wet ponds and dry ponds shall not be considered an outdoor amenity area.
+GSI practices may be used to meet up to 10% of the requirement for the amenity area. - 8.
 Tree Conservation areas shall not be considered an outdoor amenity area.